 Croatia boasts many places to add to your Europe travel list.
 The most picturesque spot is the walled old town of Dubrovnik, with views of the Adriatic sea.
 We think it’s a great place to start exploring Croatia, as it is also home to one of the largest airports.

 Croatia’s capital city consistently wins awards for the best Christmas markets in Europe, which is why we have a guide to visiting Zagreb in winter.
 Enjoy the historical city with its many cozy cafes and sites.

 Also, visit the coastal city of Split for history, food, and relaxation.
 Diocletian’s Palace is a sight to behold!
 Nature lovers should take a trip to the famous turquoise lagoon of Plitvice National Park, the oldest park in Croatia.
 Or if you’re in Dubrovnik, you can take ferries to the Elaphiti islands of Koločep, Sipan, and Lopud.
 The Mediterranean forested hilly islands with picturesque small villages and beautiful beaches are worth a visit or two.

 9. Ghent, Belgium

 Ghent combines history with culture, art, and food.
 There are many museums and cultural venues to visit, such as a former city hospital.
 It is often called Belgium’s canal city, and every three years, a light festival lights up the medieval city.

 Try some of the interesting sweet treats, such as a neuzeke, which means ‘little nose.’
 There is also an ‘ironed mastel’ to try, the bagel version of a cinnamon bun.
 Opt for their waterzooi chicken stew if you prefer savory dishes, or try their beef stew.

 10. Swedish Lapland

 The further north you go in Europe in December, the longer the night will be.
 So your best opportunity to see the northern lights will be in Swedish Lapland.
-This European travel destination is all about nature, with adventures such as fishing, dogsleds, skiing, and more.
+This European travel destination is all about nature, with adventures such as ice fishing, traditional dogsledding, cross-country skiing, and more.
 There’s even a 6-day winter survival course for those who can’t get enough of the snow!